Walter Cho

 Cho Won-tae (born 25 January 1976), also known as Walter Cho, is a South Korean businessman.
 Walter Cho is the chairman and chief executive officer of Hanjin Group and Korean Air.
 He is a member of the International Air Transport Association (IATA) board of governors and chairman of the SkyTeam Alliance Board.

 Early life

 Cho was born in Seoul on 25 January 1976.
 He is the son of former Hanjin Group chairman Cho Yang-ho, and the grandson of group founder Cho Choong-hoon.
 He has two sisters:

 Heather Cho and Emily Cho.
 Cho received his early education at Marian High School in Massachusetts.
 He attended a two-year college in the United States before transferring to Inha University in South Korea in 1998.
 He later completed an MBA from the University of Southern California in Los Angeles.
-He received an MBA from the University of Southern California in Los Angeles.
 For his mandatory military service, he completed alternative service under the Skilled Industrial Personnel program.